 • You can include the IP case studies that you sent to another legal directory.
 Please be mindful of the case study’s date and the text fields we require.
 Read more about this on our FAQs page.

 • Please only put forward five individuals for us to consider for the Rising Stars list and keep your comments about each of them to no more than 100 words.
+You can use the feedback section to nominate or recommend individuals and firms to be ranked or tell us if we should change the rankings of individuals and firms.

 • Please keep the total word count for your work summary (i.e. 'Summary of the work' and 'The significance, impact and/or outcome' sections) as short as possible, ideally no more than 300 words.